 To begin the process, Dr. Corey Acree will clean your mouth and numb the treatment area thoroughly, ensuring you don’t feel any pain.
-You can also be sedated during this process.
+You can also be sedated at our Modesto office during this process.

 Once your mouth is numb, Dr. Acree will use dental tools to loosen your tooth in its socket and extract the tooth.
 After extraction, the socket will be cleaned and sutured shut to heal.
 It typically takes about 5 minutes to extract a tooth, so this process will be repeated for each tooth that requires extraction.